 When it comes to leasing your next car, there are plenty of options to consider.
 For instance, you may want to arrange a Personal Contract Purchase, Personal Contract Hire, or even a balloon payment.
 However, when it comes to simplicity, a Hire Purchase contract is by far the popular choice among motorists.
-Often shortened to just HP, Hire Purchase is the most basic form of a car leasing deal and is available as both a business and personal lease.
+Often shortened to just HP, Hire Purchase is available for both business and personal users.
 You’ll arrange a finance plan, which includes making an initial deposit on the vehicle.
 After this, you’ll pay monthly instalments for a set period of time.
 This could be anywhere between 24 and 60 months.

 With any form of Hire Purchase, it’s important to have a satisfactory credit history to your name.
 All offers made are subject to a credit check from an external agency, such as Experian.
 Therefore, it’s always wise to check your credit history before making an application for leasing.

 How does Hire Purchase (HP) work?